Tilings of the Sphere by Congruent Pentagons III: Edge Combination $a^5$: Tiling by Congruent Equilateral Pentagon

-This means that we are in none of Cases 1.2e, 1.5a, 2.4b.
+The AVC shows that we are in none of Cases 1.2e, 1.5a, 2.4b.
 Still, we may ask whether the reduced AVC admits tiling.
-Since this AVC is contained in the AVC studied in Section \ref{case55}, the tiling is the earth map tiling obtained in Section \ref{case55}, i.e., given by Figure \ref{casespecialD}.
+Since this AVC is contained in the AVC studied in Section \ref{case55}, the tiling is the earth map tiling obtained in Section \ref{case55}, i.e., given by Figure \ref{earth}.
 The difference is the pentagon used for tiling.